 Direct selling is a big name in the gig world.
-The star of the show, however, is its independent workforce.
+The star of the show, however, is its independent distributors.
 It’s the flexible working environment and entrepreneurial opportunities that make direct selling a popular choice in the gig economy marketplace.

 The US direct selling market in 2020 recorded a 13.2% increase in the number of direct sellers over 2019 with 7.7 million direct sellers.
 When the pandemic can be viewed as a factor shifting the scene, direct selling companies too played a major role in the claim to fame.

 Despite the inconsistencies in the already established work schedule, the direct selling industry saw drastic workplace shifts and the adoption of virtual operations for effectively collaborating and engaging with their distributors.